Arabica Coffee Falls on Continued Long Liquidation Pressure

 The impact of dry El Nino weather last year may lead to longer-term coffee crop damage in South and Central America.
 Rainfall in Brazil has consistently been below average since last April, damaging coffee trees during the all-important flowering stage and reducing the prospects for Brazil's 2025/26 arabica coffee crop.
 Brazil has been facing the driest weather since 1981, according to the natural disaster monitoring center Cemaden.
 Also, Colombia, the world's second-largest arabica producer, is slowly recovering from the El Nino-spurred drought last year.

-In a bullish factor, coffee inventories have been falling in recent weeks.
-ICE-monitored arabica coffee inventories posted a 2-1/2 year high of 993,562 bags on January 6 but have since fallen to a 9-month low of 758,514 bags on Monday.
+In a bullish factor, coffee inventories have been falling in the past 1-2 months.
+ICE-monitored arabica coffee inventories posted a 2-1/2 year high of 993,562 bags on January 6 but have since fallen to a 4-month low of 824,783 bags on Monday.
 ICE-monitored robusta coffee inventories posted a 4-3/4 month high on January 31 of 4,603 lots but have since fallen to a 1-3/4 month low of 4,297 lots on Tuesday.

 Robusta coffee prices are underpinned by reduced robusta production.
 Due to drought, Vietnam's coffee production in the 2023/24 crop year dropped by -20% to 1.472 MMT, the smallest crop in four years.
 The USDA FAS on May 31 projected that Vietnam's robusta coffee production in the new marketing year of 2024/25 will dip slightly to 27.9 million bags from 28 million bags in the 2023/24 season.
 In addition, Vietnam's General Statistics Office reported on January 10 that 2024 Vietnam coffee exports fell -17.1% y/y to 1.35 MMT.
 Conversely, the Vietnam Coffee and Cocoa Association on December 3 raised its 2024/25 Vietnam coffee production estimate to 28 million bags from an October estimate of 27 million bags.